-Rezūm is considered a safe and effective procedure and is performed under general anaesthetic.
-Most men can go home on the same day as there is little bleeding during or after the procedure and overall recovery is much quicker than with conventional surgery.
-Most men also return to their normal activities within a week of having the Rezūm treatment.
+rezūm is a very safe and effective procedure performed under general anaesthesia, as a day surgery or overnight admission.
+There is minimal bleeding compared to conventional surgery and the overall recovery is much quicker than with TURP or laser surgery.
+Most men can return to their normal activities within a week of having rezūm.